Oxen-AI/oxen-release/oxen-rust/README.md

 # 📚 Documentation

-The documentation for liboxen is automatically generated and uploaded to [docs.rs](https://docs.rs/liboxen/latest/liboxen/).
+The documentation for the Oxen.ai tool chain can be found [here](https://docs.oxen.ai).

 # 🔨 Build & Run